 This has been critical for us.
-When I started LifeOmic, the team was an odd mixture of scientists with a deep understanding of genetics and a group of computer programmers who didn’t understand a thing about DNA.
+When I started LifeOmic as a serial healthcare entrepreneur, the team was an odd mixture of scientists with a deep understanding of genetics and a group of computer programmers who didn’t understand a thing about DNA.
 We realized that we had to address this gap.
 So once or twice a year, we go through a company-wide learning study.
 We take a scientific course or read a book that’s tied to our work together as a team.
 And the team includes everyone — geneticists, engineers, marketers, admins, sales, everyone.
 By doing this, it brings the team together through intellectual commonality.

 Celebrate (all) wins